-Figure 18 shows a full-rate ADSL line driver incorporating positive feedback to reduce the power lost in the back termination resistors by 40% yet still maintains the proper impedance match to the 100Ω characteristic line impedance.
+Figure 17 shows a full-rate ADSL line driver incorporating positive feedback to reduce the power lost in the back termination resistors by 40% yet still maintains the proper impedance match to the 100Ω characteristic line impedance.
 This circuit also reduces the transformer turns ratio over the standard line driving approach resulting in lower peak current requirements.
 With lower current and less power loss in the back termination resistors, this driver dissipates only 1W of power, a 30% reduction.
-(Additional power savings are possible by further reducing the termination resistors' value).